nymea/nymea-plugins/README.md

 ## License
 --------------------------------------------
-> nymea is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3 of the License.
+nymea-plugins is licensed under the GNU General Public License version 3 or (at your option) any later version (GPL-3.0-or-later).
+See the source files or the accompanying license text for details.